Identification of Dyestuff From Unknown Dyed Samples

 Colored solution Absence of vat anthraquinone Presence of vat indigo

-Test: 05 (Vat, anthraquinone dye)
+Test: 05 (VAT, anthraquinone dye)

 Experiment no: 01: Boil with the soap solution and NH4OH solution for 1 minute.